Dharr24/ymca-resources/README.md

 ## Medically Necessary Transportation
 ### MTM (needs attention)
 - Non Emergency Medical Transportation for *recipients of Medicaid*
-	- a healthcare provider *must* to complete a [statement of medical need](materials/statement-of-medical-need.pdf)
+	- A healthcare provider *must* to complete a [statement of medical need](materials/statement-of-medical-need.pdf)
 	- You can use a [table in English](materials/calling-a-taxi-cheat-sheet.xlsx) or [Spanish](https://github.com/ColtonGrainger/ymca-resources/blob/master/materials/calling-a-taxi-cheat-sheet-spanish.xlsx) for the phone call.
+		- See also Shaoli's instructions
 	- Phone: 855 687 4786
 	- DON'T TELL MTM if your client is going to Physical Therapy!
 (Tell them it's a primary care doctor or an orthopedic doctor.)